 A few days later, she began to complain that she didn’t feel well and her parents noted that she had a fever, cramps, and diarrhea.
 Her parents were unable to treat her with over the counter medications and she worsened so her parents made the decision to take her to the emergency room.

 At the ER, she was diagnosed with an E. coli infection.

 Although it is true that humans and animals do typically have some form of E. coli in their GI tract, certain strains can cause a serious infection.

-These symptoms usually begin within 1 – 10 days of infection and can last 5 – 10 days.
-In 5 – 10% of cases, patients can develop a condition known as the hemolytic uremic syndrome which is a complex immune reaction which results in damage to the red blood cells.
+These symptoms usually begin within 1 - 10 days of infection and can last 5 - 10 days.
+In 5 - 10% of cases, patients can develop a condition known as a hemolytic uremic syndrome which is a complex immune reaction that results in damage to the red blood cells.
 This damage occurs because toxins enter the bloodstream and ultimately, those toxins may damage the kidneys.